microsoft/MIDI/get-started/midi-developers/app-developers/docs/consuming-midi-api.md

 ## Consuming from NodeJS / Electron

 We are investigating projection support for node.js / Electron.
-We have a prelimary version working, but it's far from production-ready.
+We have a prelimary version working.
 In that version, the code to enumerate endpoints and then send messages in a loop looks like this:

 ```js
 function createWindow () {